 So, what’s this place everybody seems to want to see?

 Cinque Terre, as the name states, are ‘five lands’ –5 small, charming villages in the Italian Liguria region: Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 They are located two and a half hours away from Florence, and only one and a half from Genoa, to the south of renowned Portofino, making it a great option for a day trip.
 I’d definitely recommend staying longer, though.

-I went from Florence by train to La Spezia, and from then I caught a smaller one to the villages.
+I went from Florence by train to La Spezia, and from then I caught a smaller train to the villages (but you can start even from France).
 The best way to see them is to get to the first town, Riomaggiore or Monterosso al Mare (depending on from where you’re starting), and then either hike to the next ones, or take the local train.
 The whole hike is about 25 kms.
 Of course you can mix and match.
 The roads are hilly, but even if you’re not too fit (like me!), as long as you wear comfortable shoes, carry some water and sunscreen, and take it easy, it’s more than doable!
 On the way back, take a boat.
 The view of the villages from the water is the best one (and if you take the boat in the afternoon it’s seriously discounted).

 Well, boat, train or walk are the only options.
 As it’s a National Park, cars aren’t allowed – not like you could fit one in the trails, but it’s still worth mentioning it 😊

 The road between Riomaggiore and Manarola has been closed due to possible landslides since the flooding of 2011, and probably it’ll stay closed for a few more years –in fact it was closed when I went 🙁 That part of the hike is called Via dell’Amore (the road of love), so the couples eager to walk it had to settle and only put a padlock on the gate.